 This 133 acre Civil War heritage park was the site of intense fighting on October 14, 1863.
 Confederate troops attacked Union forces entrenched along the railroad line causing heavy casualties.
 The site has been developed for public use.
-This includes a 2.7 mile interpretive trail to highlight the battles of Bristoe Station in 1863 and Kettle Run in 1862.
-The site also has two Confederate graveyards associated with an 1862 encampment.
+This includes 3.7 miles of interpretive trail to highlight the battles of Bristoe Station in 1863 and Kettle Run in 1862.
+The site also has two Confederate graveyards associated with an 1862 encampment and a rich natural environment.
 The site is open daily from dawn to dusk.
-For more information please call (703) 257-5243.
+Guided tours are given on weekends, for more information, please call (703) 257-5243.